jnozzi/cocoadev.com/markdown/AlternateImage.md

 ----

-For discussion about more complicated modification of the appearance of your General/NSButton in various states, see General/CustomNSButton
+For discussion about more complicated modification of the appearance of your NSButton in various states, see CustomNSButton